ibbles/LearningCpp/Signed Vs Unsigned Integer Types.md

 For unsigned types, that boundary point at the busiest spot, zero  [(14)](https://eigen.tuxfamily.narkive.com/ZhXOa82S/signed-or-unsigned-indexing).

 Tough beware of malicious inputs that intentionally bring the program close to the domain boundaries [(34)](https://www.youtube.com/watch?v=Fa8qcOd18Hc).
-Just because the limits are far away from the common values doesn't mean that we can ignore them.
+Just because the limits are far away from the common values doesn't mean that we can ignore them [(62)](https://news.ycombinator.com/item?id=29766658).
 That is something that is easier to do, accidentally or not, if we don't expect them to ever appear.
+This can lead to security vulnerabilities.

 Relying on the negative domain of signed integers to skip bounds checking is an appeal to luck, which is not something we should do.
 (What do I mean by this?
 When would it ever be OK to skip bounds checking just because the value is signed?
 Do I mean the min/max values, and not valid index bounds?)

 Some say that this property doesn't have any value [(57)](https://www.reddit.com/r/cpp/comments/rtsife/almost_always_unsigned).
 That \[-32768, 32767\] is no better/worse than \[0..65535\], just different.
-That (a < 0) vs (a > 32767) is equivalent.
+That `a < 0` vs `a > 32767` is equivalent.

 ## Backwards Loops Easier To Write